jooher/dap/README.md

-# Dap.js: Declarative script for massively interactive web-applications.
+# Dap.js: for massively interactive web-applications.

 Dap (initially stood for "data access page") is a lightweight javascript framework for interactive data-driven web applications.